-Tech Will Revolutionise the Traditional Health System
+Tech Will Revolutionise the Traditional Healthcare System

 CSIRO’s We Feel is a project that aims to verify whether our emotions can be accurately mapped using data from social media.
 We Feel studies the words people use in their Twitter posts, and maps these words to a wheel of emotions; a colourful hierarchy of joy, love, surprise, sadness, fear and anger.